gangelop/ipeecheck/README.md

 * **LOCAL_DESKTOP_NOTIFICATION** = Default is `false`.
 Set to `true` to enable notifications on the local machine.

 * **REMOTE_DESKTOP_NOTIFICATION** = Default is `false`.
 Set to `true` to send notifications to a remote machine.
 Feature requires SSH daemon to be enabled on target machine, with target machine setup to accept key-based login from host machine.
-If you schedule this with cron, the secret-key needs to be passwordless.
+KNOWN ISSUE: Haven't gotten this to work with cron.

 * **REMOTE_NOTIFICATION_IP** = IP address of remote target machine